sorelmitra/verifit/Readme.md

 - `cache.py`.
 Implements a simple cache, that is being stored in a file named `.<env>-cache.json` from the `tests` directory.
 - `config.py`.
 Loads configuration via the `dotenv` package, and returns a unique store for getting/setting values across tests.
 - `date_diff.py`.
 Simple date diff.
+- `driver.py`.
+The driver lib is pretty simple:
+    - It gets the current driver from the environment
+    - It calls the corresponding function from a driver name / function dict
+    - It also offers a helper function to skip a test for a particular driver
 - `json_web_token.py`.
 Decoding and extracting data from a JWT.
 - `login.py`.
 Functions to:
     - Log in using a driver, which is a plain function.
 We use a driver for this because logging in is particular to the API that each project has.
 The driver does the actual call to the API endpoint for login, and returns the access token.
 The framework caches the access token and its expiration date.